ton-community/ton-docs/docs/develop/howto/step-by-step.md

 if you chose to name your wallet `my_wallet_name`.

-Unfortunately, this won't work, because smart contracts must have a positive balance to be able to pay for storing and processing their data in the blockchain.
-So you have to transfer some funds to your new smart contract address first, displayed during its generation as `-1:60c0...c0d0` (in raw form) and `0f9..EKD` (in user-friendly form).
+Unfortunately, this won't work because smart contracts must have a positive balance to be able to pay for storing and processing their data to the blockchain.
+So you have to transfer some funds to your new smart contract address, displayed during its generation as `-1:60c0...c0d0` (in raw form) and `0f9..EKD` (in a user-friendly form).

-In a real scenario, you would either transfer some TON Coins from your already existing wallet, ask a friend to do so, or buy some TON Coins at a cryptocurrency exchange, indicating `0f9...EKD` as the account to transfer the new TON Coins to.
+In a real scenario, you would either transfer some Toncoin from your already existing wallet, ask a friend to do so, or buy some Toncoin at a cryptocurrency exchange, indicating `0f9...EKD` as the account to transfer the new Toncoin to.

-In the Test Network, you have another option: you can ask the "test giver" to give you some test TON Coins (up to 20).
+In the Test Network, you have another option; you can ask the "test giver" to give you some test Toncoin (up to 20).
 Let us explain how to do it.

-## 5. Using the test giver smart contract
+## 5. Using the test-giver smart contract

 You need to know the address of the test giver smart contract.
 We'll assume that it is `-1:fcb91a3a3816d0f7b8c2c76108b8a9bc5a6b7a55bd79f8ab101c52db29232260`, or, equivalently, `kf_8uRo6OBbQ97jCx2EIuKm8Wmt6Vb15-KsQHFLbKSMiYIny`, as indicated in one of the previous examples.
-You inspect the state of this smart contract in the Lite Client by typing
+You can inspect the state of this smart contract in the Lite Client by typing:

 ```
 > last
 > getaccount kf_8uRo6OBbQ97jCx2EIuKm8Wmt6Vb15-KsQHFLbKSMiYIny
 ```

 as explained above in Section 2.
 The only number you need from the output is the 32-bit sequence number stored in the smart contract data (it is `0x9A15` in the example above, but generally it will be different).
-A simpler way of obtaining the current value of this sequence number is by typing
+A simpler way of obtaining the current value of this sequence number is by typing:

 ```
 > last